hanlun0804/algdat/README.md

 I am also planning on having a seperate section for all algorithms in our curriculum.
 Here I will include its spesific usecase, pseudocode or explanation of how it works and the runtime, as well as other information I might find useful.
 My notes will either be in Norwegian or English, depending on my mood when I am writing them or the material I am taking notes from.
 Expect some humor or frustrated comments, as I believe this will be an emotional rollercoaster.
 I hope you enjoy my notes (or cry with me as I work with it), and that we can get the best possible understanding of algorithms and datastructures.

+## Good takeaways
+I learned a lot about the sorting algorithm from trying to sort cards according to the pseudocode.
+Highly recommend!

 ## Notes
 |Notes                                 |Status      |Topic                  |
 |--------------------------------------|------------|-----------------------|